UV Free-Space Isolators (365 - 385 nm)

 Faraday Rotators

 We offer Faraday rotators center wavelengths from 532 nm to 1550 nm.
 These are the same components used to make our isolators and rotate the polarization of incoming light by 45°.
-Please contact Tech Support if you require a faraday rotator with a rotation angle or center wavelength outside of the aforementioned specifications.
+Please contact Tech Support if you require a Faraday rotator with a rotation angle or center wavelength outside of the aforementioned specifications.

 Parameter Range